By Kay Lookingbill

 Yes, they can open their bill!

 The hummingbird diet consists of nectar and insects.
 They need insects for the protein, vitamins, minerals, and other nutrients not found in nectar.
 Nectar provides energy, but is just sugar water.
-They catch insects in flight by opening their bill.
+They catch insects in flight by opening their bill like this (see photo).
 I’ve watched hummers amidst a swarm of gnats, snatching them in mid-air.
 They also glean insects from foliage and tree bark, and even steal insects from spider webs.
 Hummingbirds will hit your feeders first thing in the morning for energy, then spend most of the day in search of insects (especially on sunny days).
-Then they hit your feeders again in the late afternoon to tank up for the night.
+Then hit your feeders again in the late afternoon to tank up for the night.